The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement

-In this work, we consider a well known model of classical gravity, developed by Di\'osi \cite{Dio89} and independently by Penrose \cite{Pen96} in $1989$ and $1996$, respectively.
+In this work, we consider a well known model of classical gravity, developed by Di\'osi \cite{Dio89} and later by Penrose \cite{Pen96} in $1989$ and $1996$.
+Originally derived from heuristic arguments, it was later shown to be equivalent to hybrid classical (gravity)-quantum (matter) dynamics \cite{Dio11}.
 We show that, in the Newtonian regime, the dynamics of the Di\'osi-Penrose (DP) model can entangle the mechanical degrees of freedom of two separate massive particles.
-Hence the DP model, the quintaessential theory of classical gravity, does not comply with the LOCC assumption found in \cite{BMM+17, MV17, GGH22}.
+Hence the DP model, the quintessential theory of classical gravity interacting with quantum matter, does not comply with the LOCC assumption found in \cite{BMM+17, MV17, GGH22}.
 Most importantly, our work proves that even the experimental observation of GIE is not enough to invalidate classical gravity.

 Nonetheless, we find that, with regards to GIE, the DP model makes predictions qualitatively different from usual quantum mechanics.
 For instance, for the standard GIE experimental proposal, GIE is only possible if the particles are separated by a distance smaller than a limit $d_c\approx 0.8501\sigma$, where $\sigma$ is a free parameter of the DP model.
 In addition, whereas in the quantum case the system rapidly oscillates between zero and maximum entanglement, the DP dynamics predicts that the system will slowly increase its entanglement up to a limiting value and then back to zero, where it shall remain.
 Under the DP model, GIE is therefore expected to have a finite lifetime, although, for reasonable values of the experimental parameters, we find that it could last more than a day.
-Such special features of DP GIE can be used to either disprove the DP model, or at least to disprove certain values of $\sigma$.
+Such special features of DP GIE can be used to either disprove the DP model, or at least to disprove a new regime of values of $\sigma$.